1. Home

 Moodle

-When using the Moodle text editor (text box on each activity/resource ) follow this steps:
+When using the Moodle text editor (text box on each activity/resource ) follow these steps:

 Description: Partial Moodle screenshot of the text editor dialogue.
 The editor contains text and a heading has been selected.
 From the toolbar at the top, the i headings style icon dropdown is highlighted.
 The resulting dropdown menu (heading large, heading medium, heading small, pre-formatted, paragraph) options are highlighted.
 Text in the image: Use headings elements as provided by your text editor to differentiate titles from text and to show its hierarchy.